SCHWANNOMA TUMORS

 Treatment

 To search for any indicators of Schwannoma, the oncologist, a cancer expert, will ask about the patient’s whole medical history and evaluate all outward skin irritation.
-Treatment for schwannomas is based on the location of the abnormal growth, as well as if it hurts or is enlarging fast.
+Treatment for schwannomas is based on the location of the abnormal growth, as well as whether it hurts or is enlarging rapidly.
 Options for treatment include:

 Surgery